47 BJJ Co-op – Training Options

 Great.
 You don’t have to.
 Start with basics classes and, if you want a head start, a couple of private sessions to get your bearings.

-• Recommended: BJJ Basics, Self-Defense, and beginner-friendly Gi classes
+• Recommended: BJJ Fundamentals, Karate, and Self-Defense

 Private intro options